rsanchez-dv/PersonalWebsite/README.md

 > A show case for my projects, business related stuff, and other stuff.

 ![](src/assets/images/ProjectImages/PersonalWebsite/Nov12Version.gif)
-Current Build as of: Nov 12, 2018
+Current Build as of: Oct 1, 2019

 ## Get Started